austintboyd/austintboyd.github.io/_pages/prismsurvey.md

 **2. Where can I get a copy of the PRISM survey?**

 The PRISIM survey is published in <a href="https://www.thejsms.org/index.php/JSMS/article/view/1085" rel="nofollow">The Journal of Social Media in Society</a> which includes all of the items and the scale for the survey.
-Additionally, you can download a copy of the survey by clicking HERE.
+Additionally, you can download a copy of the survey by clicking <a href="/assets/docs/Survey Shareable.docx" rel="nofollow">HERE</a>.

 **3. How is the PRISIM survey scored?**